gershnik/wsdd-native/README.md

   }
   ```

-Once the repository is set up you can install `wsddn` as usual via
+Once the repository is set up you can install `wsddn` as usual via:

 ```bash
 sudo pkg update
 sudo pkg install wsddn
 ```

-As is standard on FreeBSD daemon will not be enabled or started after installation.
+As is standard on FreeBSD, the daemon will not be enabled or started after installation.
 To enable it, edit `/etc/rc.conf` and add
-the following line there:
+the following line:
 ```
 wsddn_enable="YES"
 ```